The Township of South Algonquin Public Library

 The Township of South Algonquin Library has two locations:

 Tuesday 10 am – 3 pm, Thursday 12 pm -7 pm, and Saturday 10 am – 2 pm

 Wi-Fi available 24/7

 Both branches have 24/7, accessible book returns located at their exterior entrances.
-Please bag and return any outstanding items.
-Fines are waived at this time.

 As members of the Township of South Algonquin Public Library, you have free access to OverDrive ebooks.